Creating Space

 Refreshments will be provided at the start of and during each workshop and open studio time.

-Drop-in studio time will be open 1.5 hours each week, for six weeks, with facilitators always available to provide mentorship and guidance to youth throughout the development of their projects.
+Drop-in studio time will be open 1.5 -2.5 hours each week, for four-to-six weeks, with facilitators always available to provide mentorship and guidance to youth throughout the development of their projects.
 Additional studio time may be available to participants, if requested.

 Upon completion of the art projects, the artist-facilitators will guide youth in the preparation and curation of their finished artwork for exhibition.
 Youth will be mentored on how to write an artist bio and artist statement, how to choose work for exhibition, and the fundamentals of art curation and installation.